maevecrossan/echoes-of-the-abyss/README.md

 |  | QUIT | Y |
 |  | HELP | Y |

+&nbsp;
+### Error Handling

+Each input statement can receive a keyword from the player.
+The keyword will then be compared against the options by using a while loop.
+IF the keyword is valid, the appropriate action will be executed (add item to inventory, display contnet, move room, etc).
+If the keyword is invalid, an error will print informing the player of this, and will reprint the input prompt allowing them to try again.

+This check also applies to the inventory items.
+Duplicate items cannot be added.
+If a player tires to add an item a second time, an error message will print informing them it is already in their inventory.

+Each input prompt has a set of values it will accept.
+It will not punish a player for inputting something invalid, and will display an error messafe.
+The only exception is in the 'run' ending sequence.
+If the player inputs the wrong numbers, it will result in the player's death.
+It will not however accept invalid answers in the wrong format.

+&nbsp;
 ### Bugs and Fixes

 Below is a summary of the bigs I encountered during development and through testing.